mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 ```
 The authors in [2] select `c=1` and `k=6`, while fixing N to a target size
 of 10,000 nodes.
 Long term, the membership list sizes should be dynamically
 adjusted based on overlay size estimations.
-For practical purposes, we can
+For practical实际 purposes, we can
 start with a large target size, and introduce dynamic sizing later in the
 development cycle.

 A second parameter that needs to be adjusted is the number of random and
-nearby neighbors in A for proximity optimizations.
+nearby neighbors in A for proximity optimizations近邻优化.
 In [3], the authors
 use two parameters `C_rand` and `C_near` to set the size of the neighbor list
 such that
 ```